-Based on outstanding granted warrants and outstanding convertible bonds as of December 31, 2013, upon completion of this offering, there will be outstanding granted warrants to subscribe for an aggregate of 126,266 ordinary shares at a weighted average exercise price of \in 6.47 per share, and \in 1.0 million of outstanding convertible bonds convertible into an aggregate of 127,226 ordinary shares at a conversion price of \in 7.86 per share.
+Based on outstanding granted warrants and outstanding convertible bonds as of March 31, 2014, upon completion of this offering and taking into account the 4-for-1 stock split of our outstanding ordinary shares to be effected concurrently with the closing of this offering, there will be outstanding granted warrants to subscribe for an aggregate of 649,864 ordinary shares at a weighted average exercise price of $\notin 1.73$ per share, and $\notin 1.0$ million of outstanding convertible bonds convertible into an aggregate of 508,905 ordinary shares at a conversion price of $\notin 1.97$ per share.
 These securities likely will be exercised or converted if the market price of the ADSs equals or exceeds the applicable exercise or conversion price.
 To the extent such securities are exercised or converted, additional ordinary shares will be issued, which would dilute the ownership of existing shareholders.